maurogull/pedometer-rust-esp32/README.md

 # pedometer-rust-esp32
-Some time ago, I started running, and my partner gave me a smart watch that allows me to measure my workouts.
+Some time ago, I started running and my partner gave me a smart watch that allows me to measure my workouts.
 From the very beginning, I was intrigued by the algorithm for counting steps (pedometer).
 So, I bought an accelerometer and tried to replicate it, using an ESP32 and an OLED display that I already had.

 In an attempt to replicate the behavior of the watch, this implementation connects to WiFi, updates the time via NTP, and then counts steps by analyzing the accelerometer signal.
 Then it displays the current time and the steps, cycling between them.